Rygone/arduino_macro/README.md

 It can be programmed with the `terminal.py` or any other serial communication tool.

 To unlock the device you can set press the `reset key` and then press the `password` (default `0`) and then press the `enter key` to validate the password.
+You can also unlock the device with the `unlock` command in the `terminal.py` file.
 You can change the `password` with the `key` command.
 (note: the `password` is a succession of number between `1` and `nb_buttons-1` as the `reset key` and the `enter key` are reserved)

+To test the device, you can use the `echo` or `write` command to write a string with the simulated keyboard.
+`write Hello World!` will write `Hello World!` with the simulated keyboard.

 By default, the `buttons` are mapped to the corresponding `memories` (e.g. `button 0` is mapped to `memory 0`).
 So to set `button 0` to `Hello World!`, you can use the following command in the `terminal.py`: